Isobel Marshall

 Isobel Marshall (born 1998) is a South Australian social entrepreneur and medical student who was named Young Australian of the Year for 2021.

 Early life

 Marshall is from Adelaide's inner southern suburbs.
-She attended Walford Anglican School for Girls and is studying a BMBS at the University of Adelaide.
+She attended Walford Anglican School for Girls and is studying a MBBS at the University of Adelaide.

 Notable work

 Marshall was 18 years old when she and Eloise Hall founded TABOO in 2017, a social enterprise to help women fight the stigma of menstruation, motivated by a trip to Kenya where she saw young girls who had dropped out of education due to menstruation.
 They crowdfunded $56,000, launching a range of ethical and organic menstrual hygiene products in 2019, with all profits going to African charity One Girl.
 They also partner with St Vincent de Paul Women's Crisis Centre to provide free pads and tampons to women in emergency accommodation in South Australia and with the Ngaanyatjarra, Pitjantjatjara and Yankunytjatjara Women's Council.
 Marshall and Hall direct and manage the company, as well as visiting schools to educate students about the cause.